-Make sure you understand the metal specifications.
-If the drawings are so confusing you don’t understand them, call the architect who drew them and start asking questions.
+First rule: understand metal specifications.
+If drawings confuse, call the architect who drew them.
+Start asking questions.
 You can also get advice from a curtainwall consultant or your metal supplier.

 Study the material compatibility of the sealants, flashings and steel anchors to be used with the metal system.
 Sealant manufacturers are the best source for researching the compatibility of their products with metals.

-Flashings should not be next to a dissimilar metal.
-For instance, if you put copper roofing next to an aluminum fascia with no protection, you’ll get corrosion because of the galvanic action between the two materials, and premature failure will result.
+Flashings should not be used next to a dissimilar metal.
+For instance, corrosion will occur if you put copper roofing next to an aluminum fascia with no protection.
+The galvanic action between two dissimilar metals will result in premature failure.
 In addition, steel anchors must be primed to eliminate possible corrosion.

-The Pretreatment chemicals for both the anodizing and painting process are so harsh they can destroy non-aluminum parts.
+Pretreatment chemicals for both the aluminum anodizing and painting process are so harsh they can destroy non-aluminum parts.

 Distinguish what situations are appropriate for anodizing or painting.
-I don’t recommend anodizing for coastal locations — instead, painting is a better aluminum coating.
-On the other hand, generally don’t use painted coatings in an entry application-they are not abrasion-resistant enough for a door.
+We don’t recommend anodizing for coastal locations due to salt corrosion– instead, painting is a better aluminum coating.
+On the other hand, generally don’t use painted coatings in an entryway application. paint is not abrasion-resistant enough for a door.
 Some powder coatings are hard enough for entrances, but anodizing is always safe.

-Determine that the metal assembly to be finished has adequate drainage holes to prevent entrapment of the chemical solutions used for pretreatment.
-If they leak out later, the chemicals can damage the metal’s finish.
-Inks and dyes in packaging materials are another potential cause of staining.
+Be certain the aluminum assembly you send to be finished has adequate drainage holes to prevent entrapment of the chemical solutions used for aluminum pretreatment in a dip tank.
+Pretreatment chemicals that leak later can damage a final finish.
+Inks and dyes used in packaging materials are another potential cause of staining.

-Don’t send door hardware or accessories to a finisher.
-To paint or anodize doors, the finisher must strip the hardware from the doors-most likely at an additional charge.
-I suggest that the assembly’s hardware remain unpainted.
-Although touch-up paint may be used on the hardware, it generally will not match nor last as long as a factory-applied finish.
+Remove hardware or accessories before sending your part to be finished.
+Stripping any hardware by the finisher will result in an additional charge.
+We suggest that the assembly’s hardware remain unpainted.
+Although painting the hardware later will generally not match or last as long as a factory-applied finish.

-Have assemblies finished after fabrication.
+Have assemblies finished after fabrication where practical.
 Though doing so may not be practical for large assemblies, the result is a cleaner appearance.
-I especially recommend this if you’re going to be doing any welding or brake forming are involved.
+We especially recommend this if welding or brake forming are involved.
 It’s best to talk to an SAF Anodizing & Finishing Pro before fabricating an aluminum assembly or part.
-Painting and anodizing each present special requirements for companies working with finishers.
-What follows are tips specific to either painting or anodizing.
+Painting and anodizing each present special requirements for different applications.

 If sending aluminum to SAF for finishing, rather than purchasing SAF aluminum extrusions or sheet, send a purchase order as far in advance of the metal’s arrival as possible.
-Often the finisher will have to special order the paint from vendors, and delivery can take three to four weeks.
+If special order paint is required, allow up to three to four weeks.

 Because of the high temperature used to cure paint, flat aluminum sheets may warp in the oven as the metal expands and contracts.
-If flatness is critical, have finishers paint the metal after fabrication.
-Curved extrusions can change shape, so I recommend welding a temporary support rod across the base of an arch before painting.
+If flatness is critical, consider painting the metal after fabrication.
+Curved extrusions can change shape, so we recommend welding a temporary support rod across the base of an arch before painting.

-Always check the alloy to be sure it’s anodizing quality (AQ).
-Try to get all your metal from the same lot to reduce color variation caused by the aluminum’s metallurgical composition.
+Always confirm the alloy to be sure it’s anodizing quality (AQ).
+Order all your anodizing metal from the same lot to reduce color variation caused by the aluminum’s metallurgical composition.
 Die-castings are difficult to anodize because of the porous nature of the surface, even if the alloy is anodizing quality.

 Because anodizing is only as good as the metal you use, it will not hide scratches or water stains.

 Assemblies must have drainage holes to prevent solution entrapment.
 Top holes admit air, while bottom holes drain.
 Anodizing chemicals can leak through even the tightest weld joints over time and ruin finishes.

 Assemblies must not include non-aluminum materials.
-Be sure toast the correct alloy welding rod — we recommend 5356.
-The worst choice is 4043 since it will turn a smutty black.
+Be sure to select the correct alloy welding rod — we recommend 5356.
+Never use 4043 since it will turn a smutty black in the anodizing process.